RishabhUmredkar/React/Notes.md

 ### 📜 JSX Rules & Best Practices

 1. **Single Root Element:**
+    You can return only one jsx element at a time which can have n no of nested element.
     Each component must return only one JSX element.
 You can nest multiple elements inside a single parent.

     ```jsx